grimpy/docker-plugin/README.md

 lxc-plugin
 =============

-Jenkins Cloud Plugin for LXC
+Jenkins Cloud Plugin for LXC this work is based on https://github.com/jenkinsci/docker-plugin.
+And would not have been possible withouth it.